LxKxC/Crawly/doc/README.md

 # Documentation

-There is many usefull files in crawly, a documentation is written for each file.
+There is many useful files in crawly, a documentation is written for each file.

 * Scan
 * Attack